laracasts/blog/8-ways-laravel-helps-you-write-clean-and-concise-code.md

 ## Collections

-[Collections](https://laravel.com/docs/collections) in Laravel are essentially a wrapper around arrays, providing a whole bunch of really useful methods for manipulating them.
+[Collections](https://laravel.com/docs/collections) in Laravel are essentially a wrapper around arrays, providing a whole bunch of really useful methods for manipulating them, and a more consistent experience compared to native PHP functions.

 Want to loop through an array?
 Wrap it in a collection and use a more modern object-oriented syntax to do so: